samover/samover.github.io/_posts/2015-10-20-ruby-named-attributes.md

 # => greetings, earthling!
 ```

-This works fine in most cases, but have a look at this:
+Positional agruments work fine in most cases, but have a look at this:

 ```ruby
 class Airport